 Imagine that you have been working at your job for a while.
 You like what you do and your coworkers, but you are thinking about a change.
-Would you be up to the challenge and the excitement of moving to another city?
+Would you be up to the challenge and the excitement of starting somewhere new and - why not - moving to another city?
 What about another country?
-If you are considering these points and would like to work for a company that builds technology to help improve people’s lives, Empatica may be right for you.
+If you are considering these points and would like to work for a company that builds technology to help improve people’s lives, Empatica may be the right place for you.

 Milan has three airports: Milan Linate (LIN), Milan Malpensa (MXP), and Milan Bergamo-Orio al Serio (BGY).
 The closest airport is Linate, which is about 8 km from downtown Milan, and the others are about 40-50 km away.
 With all of these airports, you can find cheap, international flights within Europe for weekend trips and also direct connections for longer intercontinental flights.

 Milan is also well connected to other major Italian cities, such as Rome, Venice, and Florence, with high-speed trains.
 You can get to Rome in 3 hours!

 2. Live in a stimulating and cosmopolitan European city